Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 # `oneof` element

-`oneof` element allows to select on option from the predefined set (https://edk2-docs.gitbook.io/edk-ii-vfr-specification/2_vfr_description_in_bnf/211_vfr_form_definition#2.11.6.6.2-vfr-oneof-statement-definition)
+`oneof` element allows to select an option from the predefined set (https://edk2-docs.gitbook.io/edk-ii-vfr-specification/2_vfr_description_in_bnf/211_vfr_form_definition#2.11.6.6.2-vfr-oneof-statement-definition)

 Add the folowing code to the `UefiLessonsPkg/HIIFormDataElements/Form.vfr`
 ```